Charity Film Festival

 Entering the Charity Film Festival is completely free.
 There are no submission fees, no membership requirements, and no hidden costs.

-No. The festival is open to all non-profit organisations, including CICs, social enterprises, and other mission-led groups.
+No. The Charity Film Festival is open to all non-profit organisations, including CICs, social enterprises, and other mission-led groups.
 If your organisation exists to create positive social impact rather than profit, you are welcome to enter.

 Yes, you are welcome to submit multiple entries.
 Each film will be considered independently.